mleggett25/School_District_Analysis/README.md

 ## School District Analysis Summary
 Removing the Thomas High School ninth graders affected the School District Analysis in four major ways:

-1.
+1. In the School Summary table for Thomas High School, the passing math percentage jumped from 67% to 93% and the passing reading percentage jumped from 70% to 97%.

 2. Sorting by overall passing percentages, Thomas High School jumped from the eighth highest overall passing percentage to the second highest overall passing percentage, though only marginally compared to four other schools who also had a 90% overall passing percentage.

 3. While the results of the scores by grade remain mostly the same, we can clearly see the replacement of the Thomas High School ninth graders scores with the NaN.

-4. In the School Summary table for Thomas High School, the passing math percentage jumped from 67% to 93%; the passing reading percentage jumped from 70% to 97%; and the overall passing percentage jumped from 65% to 90%.
+4. The overall passing percentage of Thomas High School ninth graders jumped from 65% to 90%.
 I would suggest that the school board review the evidence they found of academic dishonesty in the reading and math grades for Thomas High School ninth graders.
 It seems unlikely that the passing percentages would be so low for the ninth graders if there were attempts to increase their scores.